-Expression is when the oil is very plentiful and easily obtained, as in lemon peel
+- Expression is when the oil is very plentiful and easily obtained, as with a lemon peel

-Absorption is generally accomplished by steeping in alcohol, as in vanilla bean
+- Absorption is generally accomplished by steeping in alcohol, as with a vanilla bean

-Maceration (soaking) is used to create smaller bits of the whole, as in making peppermint extract, etc
+- Maceration (soaking) is used to create smaller bits of the whole, as when making peppermint extract, etc

-Distillation is used with maceration, but in many cases, it requires expert chemical knowledge and the erection of costly stills
+- Distillation is used with maceration, but in many cases, it requires expert chemical knowledge and the building of costly stills

 Herbal extract is a liquid solution of herbs and water, oil or alcohol.
 The dried or fresh herbs are combined with the liquid and then the solid matter is removed leaving only the oils of the herbs mixed with the liquid.
 This process is called extraction, hence the name, herbal extract.
 For example an extract made from peppermint and alcohol would be called “peppermint extract.”
 Alcohol extracts are commonly called tinctures whereas extractions done by water or oil are called extracts.